1. Election Machinery

-15. What is the polling hours?
+14. What are the polling hours?

-17. Is there any preference for women electors at a polling station on polling day?
+16. Is there any preference for women electors at a polling station on polling day?

 Where a polling station is for both men and women electors, the presiding Officer may direct that they shall be admitted into the polling station alternatively in separate batches.
-The Returning Officer or the Presiding Officer may engage the services of a woman to serve as an attendant at any Polling Station to assist women electors and also to assist the Presiding Officers in taking the poll in respect of women electors generally, and in particular to help in searching any woman elector in case it becomes necessary.
+The Returning Officer or the Presiding Officer may engage the services of a woman to serve as an attendant at any Polling Station to assist women electors and also to assist the Presiding Officer in taking the poll in respect of women electors generally, and in particular to help in searching any woman elector in case it becomes necessary.

-18. What is challenging of identity?
+17. What is challenging of identity?

-19. What is contested election and uncontested election?
+18. What is contested election and uncontested election?

 If more than one candidate stands in the election after scrutiny and withdrawal of nomination and where poll becomes necessary it is called contested election.
 Where only one candidate is found eligible after scrutiny and withdrawal and where no poll is necessary it becomes uncontested election and the candidate is elected unopposed.

-21. On the day of poll, can any one vote in the name of another person, even with his consent?
+20. On the day of poll, can any one vote in the name of another person, even with his consent?

 No. On the day of poll no one can vote in the name of another even with his consent.
 If he does so it would amount to impersonation.

-22. What is the eligibility to get refund of the deposit amount?
+21. What is the eligibility to get refund of the deposit amount?

 A candidate who secures more than one sixth of the total valid polled votes in that election is eligible to apply for the refund of deposit from the Returning Officer.

-23. Is a candidate free to spend as much as he likes on election?
+22. Is a candidate free to spend as much as he likes on election?

-24. Are the candidates required to file any account of election expenses?
+23. Are the candidates required to file any account of election expenses?

 Yes.
 As per the election laws a candidate shall file his election

-25. What is the penalty if a candidate does not file his account of election expenses?
+24. What is the penalty if a candidate does not file his account of election expenses?